-Here at PlaceMate Architects, we are all about the liveability of your home.
+Here at PlaceMate Architects, we are all about how architecture improves liveability.
 Some aspects of your home can be frustrating and disruptive to daily life.
-This could be the boxiness of your house, or the small kitchen with no storage.
+This could be the boxiness of your house or the small kitchen with no storage.
 So, whatever the problem, we want to help you.

-The client’s house in Woodend, Ipswich, is an 1860’s cottage.
-Originally, the cottage held two small rooms and has been gradually extended over the years.
+The client’s house in Woodend, Ipswich, is an 1860s cottage.
+Originally, the cottage held two small rooms but has been gradually extended over the years.
 The heart of this home, where the foyer is, is about 160 years old.
-Near to the Bremer river, this house’s north aspect overlooks a wonderful terrace garden.
+Near to the Bremer River, this house’s north aspect overlooks a wonderful terrace garden.
 Across from the house sits a train yard, which the clients wanted to echo into the renovation.

 Architectural Design Solution

-Along with the suggestions and input from the clients themselves, PlaceMate Architects designed a back room fit with a kitchen, butler’s kitchen, living area and deck.
-Although the process was long, the results are absolutely stunning.
+Along with the suggestions and input from the clients themselves, PlaceMate Architects designed a back room fit with a kitchen, butler’s kitchen, living area, and deck.
+Although the process was long, the results were absolutely stunning.

 Our design solution was all about the angles.
 The client involved himself in the process by making the steel for the rooftop windows.
 These windows at the peak of the roof can be opened by a pole with a hook on the end, also made by the client.
 So, the adjustable quality of the windows is prime in obtaining an optimal climate and lends its aesthetics to the industrial focus of train yards and boating clubs.